malakyousof/malakyousof.portfolio/README.md

 ## admin

-the admin panel lives at `/admin.html` — protected by supabase auth. only authenticated users can write to the database (RLS enforced).
+the admin protected by supabase auth. only authenticated users can write to the database (RLS enforced).

 &nbsp;

 ---

-*made with 💜 in cairo*